jeffwidman/dotfiles/README.md

  - Atom - Settings are stowable, but packages purposefully excluded.
 Use `$ apm stars --install` to install all packages I've [starred](https://atom.io/users/jeffwidman/stars) on [atom.io/packages](https://atom.io/packages).
  - bash
- - fonts - if you're not on OSX, you'll likely need to specify a different path when stowing
  - git
  - Homebrew Brewfile - stowable, `brew bundle --global` will use $HOME/.Brewfile
  - neovim - I prefer over Vim for the simple reason they accepted one of my patches ;)